TryGhost/docs/content/concepts/custom-schedulers.md

 ---
 title: "Custom Schedulers"
 meta_title: "Core Concepts - Custom Schedulers"
-meta_description: "Find out how to use a custom adapter for scheduling content on your Ghost publication ⏰"
+meta_description: "Discover how to use a custom adapter for scheduling content on your Ghost publication ⏰"
 keywords:
     - schedulers
     - concepts